-Inspect the seal plate, seal liner, and the impeller shaft for burrs or sharp corners, and remove any that exist.
-Replace the seal liner (4) if wear or grooves exist which could cause leakage or damage to the seal packing rings.
+Inspect the intermediate (21), seal liner (14) and impeller shaft for burrs or sharp corners, and remove any that exist.
+Replace the seal liner if wear or grooves exist which could cause leakage or damage to the seal packing rings.

-To replace the seal liner, position the seal plate on the bed of an arbor (or hydraulic) press and use a new seal liner to press the old liner out.
-After the new liner is properly installed, a 1/4-inch diameter (6,35 mm) hole must be drilled through it to permit the flow of lubricant to the seal assembly.
-Be careful to center the drill in the threaded hole so not to damage the threads in the pump casing.
-Deburr the hole from the inside of the seal liner after drilling.
+To replace the seal liner, position the seal plate (36) on the bed of an arbor (or hydraulic) press and use a new seal liner to press the old liner out.
+After the new liner is properly installed, a 1/4-inch diameter (6,4 mm) hole must be drilled through it to permit the flow of lubricant to the seal assembly.
+Be care-ful to center the drill in the threaded hole so not to damage the threads in the pump casing.
+Deburr the hole from the inside of the seal liner after drill-ing.